prestleyheightstownhomes/blog/content/posts/annual-meeting-2021.md

 The board of directors has decided to hold the meeting *virtually*.
 This should allow for as many association members to comfortably attend as possible.

-**The link to join the meeting will be posted here on this web page.
-Please check back later before the meeting.**
+**The link to join the meeting will be posted here on this web page at 5pm today.**

 The agenda is available here: